Fungal Culture, Vaginal

 NY State Approved Indicates the status of NY State approval and if the test is orderable for NY State clients.

-Monitoring therapy, managing chronic recurring disease, or determining the etiology of infectious vaginitis when other tests have been uninformative
+Determining the etiology of infectious vaginitis when other tests have been uninformative

 Plated to Inhibitory Mold Agar